 It looks good, and it will surely sell well.
 But whilst some would praise Mango’s efforts towards eco-friendliness, others are not so sure.

 Guardian eco-fashion columnist Lucy Siegle, for example, argues strongly that high street stores like Mango are, by definition, the worst thing that’s ever happened to the industry.
 That’s because they are both the birth-givers and perpetuators of fast fashion.
 Such business models are based on sell fast, sell lots, and damn the consequences.

 It’s also important to note that on 24 April 2013, when the eight-story Rana Plaza commercial building collapsed in Bangladesh, there were 29 brands identified as having sourced products from the Rana Plaza factories – and one of those was Mango.
 Worse yet, of all the companies who produced clothing in the building that collapsed, only 9 attended meetings held in November 2013 to agree a proposal on compensation to the victims.
 Several companies refused both to attend or sign, including Walmart, Carrefour – and Mango.
 Not cool.

 What are your thoughts?
-Are fast fashion collections like these a step in the right direction, or is it simply a way to greenwash us into believing that we can still shop, shop, shop, but this time with less guilt?
+Are fast fashion collections like the Mango Committed Collection a step in the right direction, or is it simply a way to greenwash us into believing that we can still shop, shop, shop, but this time with less guilt?
 We’d love to hear from you in the comments section, below.

 - Dossier: Naturally Delicious Perfume Dupes - May 5, 2023

 - 6 Incredible, Natural Bespoke Beauty Brands - May 5, 2023